FC Rubin Kazan: Recovering lost ground (1996–2002)

 The turning point in the modern history of Rubin Kazan came in 1996, when the patron of the club, Kamil Iskhakrov, became the mayor of Kazan, and helped to improve the financial health of the club.
 In addition, he set up a two-part goal for the club: to first advance to the first league, and then to the Premier League.
 With the club finances in order, Rubin Kazan were able to prepare for the season under more relaxed circumstances.
 As head coach, the experienced Igor Volchok was hired; he too devoted himself to the goal set out by Iskharov.
 Eighteen new players came to Rubin Kazan, including some who had played for the club previously: Sergey Moiseyev, Rashid Zainutdinov, and Oleg Mironov.
 In addition, two skilled forwards joined the proceedings: Vladimir Pantyushenko and Rustam Zabirov.
 The result was that Rubin Kazan finished in 6th place in 1996.

 In the following year, 1997, the goal to reach the first league became more complicated through the fact that, according to the rules, only one club from the central zone of the second league could qualify.
 For this year, Rubin Kazin was strengthened by the return of some of its best players: Sergei Kharlamov, Rustem Bulatov, Airat Ahmetgaliev, Rustem Khuzin.
 Valery Aleskarov from Nizhnekamsk performed duties as goalkeeper, and Andrey Knyazev from Magnitogorsk played at the top.
-Having taken the lead in their zone after the third round, the club went on to soldify its position and were actually able to finish first, scoring 102 points out of 120 possible.
+Having taken the lead in their zone after the third round, the club went on to solidify its position and were actually able to finish first, scoring 102 points out of 120 possible.
 Thus, the goal of returning the club to the first division was fulfilled.
 Furthermore, adding to the success of the club in this season, Rubin Kazan managed to win 13 games in a row.
 Andrey Knyazev was the best scorer of the season, scoring 30 goals (25 of them in the championship).
 The 1997 season is also notable for Rubin Kazan in that it was the first time in 22 years that the club had a reserve team.